siho-park/siho-park.github.io/pages/research.md

 <a href="https://sites.google.com/site/jaehyunjungsite/home" target="_blank" rel="noopener noreferrer" class="coauthor">Jaehyun Jung</a>

 This study investigates spousal spillover in health screenings using South Korea’s National Health Screening Program, which subsidizes 90–100% of screening costs biennially at even-numbered ages.
 Using spouse’s even age as an instrument, we estimate that a spouse’s screening increases one’s own participation by 7.9 percentage points, 37% of the direct subsidy effect.
 Evidence points to coordination as a key mechanism, as many couples undergo screening on the same day.
 We also find contrasting patterns of selection by own subsidy eligibility.
 Among subsidy-eligible individuals, those with low socioeconomic status (SES) are more likely to respond to their spouse’s screening, while among ineligible individuals, spillovers are concentrated among those with high SES.
-These results suggest that spousal spillover can be used to increase participation and reduce socioeconomic disparities in preventive care.
+These results suggest that spousal spillovers can be used to increase participation and reduce socioeconomic disparities in preventive care.

 <div style="display: flex; align-items: center; gap: 20px;">
   <figure>